 - (1) Deferred share units are issued under the Granite GP Non-Employee Directors' Deferred Share Unit Plan.
-See "Trustee / Director Compensation" for details. - (2) Value means the dollar value of the deferred share units owned, controlled or directed, based on the closing price of the Stapled Units on the TSX on April 30, 2019, being \$60.99. - (3) Trustees and directors are subject to a requirement that each trustee/director hold, within three years of becoming a trustee and director, Stapled Units, deferred share units or a combination thereof having an aggregate market value of at least three times the amount of his or her annual Board retainer.
-Ms. Grodner is being nominated for election at the Meetings.
-If elected, she will have until June 13, 2022 to meet the unit-based ownership guideline.
+See "Trustee / Director Compensation" for details. - (2) Value means the dollar value of the deferred share units and Stapled Units owned, controlled or directed, based on the closing price of the Stapled Units on the TSX on March 31, 2020, being \$58.13. - (3) Trustees and directors are subject to a requirement that each trustee/director hold, within three years of becoming a trustee and director, Stapled Units, deferred share units or a combination thereof having an aggregate market value of at least three times the amount of his or her annual Board retainer.
+Ms. Grodner was elected as trustee of Granite REIT and director of Granite GP on June 13, 2019; accordingly, she will have until June 13, 2022 to meet the unit-based ownership guideline. - (4) Effective June 13, 2019, Ms. Grodner was elected as a member to the Boards and appointed to the Investment Committee of Granite GP.